Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Introduction

-A preliminary definition of the considered inequality measure can be found in Section \ref{ineqmeasures}.
-The bias-correction strategy is set out in Section \ref{biasresults} and the bias-correction estimation steps are detailed in Section \ref{biasest}.
-A design-based simulation study involving European Survey of Income and Living Condition (EU-SILC) income data \cite{clemenceau2007eu} is provided in Section \ref{simulationsection}, in order to evaluate bias-correction and sensitivity to extreme values.
-A design-aware bootstrap for bias-corrected estimators variance is proposed in Section \ref{bcvariance}, while a distributional analysis involving an additional model-based simulation follows in Section \ref{bcdistribution}.
+The paper is organized as follows.
+The considered inequality measures are defined in Section \ref{ineqmeasures}, while the bias correction strategy is set out in Section \ref{biasresults} and the bias-correction estimation steps are detailed in Section \ref{biasest}.
+A design-based simulation study involving the European Statistics on Income and Living Condition (EU-SILC) income data is provided in Section \ref{simulationsection} to evaluate the magnitude of the bias and the efficacy of our proposal.
+Lastly, a small area estimation exercise is carried out in Section \ref{smallareaexercise}, to highlight the utility of our proposal in practice.
 Conclusions are drawn in Section \ref{conclusions}.